 UBL Fund Managers Limited is a wholly owned subsidiary of United Bank Limited licensed by SECP to undertake asset management and investment advisory services.
 The definition of Firm at UBL Fund Managers Limited encompasses the following:

-- (i) All Funds under Management (including investment plans) - (ii) All Non-Fee Paying and Fee Paying and Discretionary and Non-Discretionary Portfolios.
+(ii) All Non-Fee Paying and Fee Paying and Discretionary and Non-Discretionary Portfolios.

 UBL Fund Managers Limited policies for valuing Portfolios, calculating performance, and preparing compliant presentations are available upon request.